 Aside from the obvious benefits of having an experienced lawyer in your corner, they can be particularly useful in certain circumstances.

-If you are thinking about working with immigration lawyers in your home country, our recommendation is that you instead work with local Portuguese lawyers who know Portuguese law well and speak Portuguese.
+Suppose you are thinking about working with immigration lawyers in your home country.
+In that case, we recommend that you instead work with local Portuguese lawyers who know Portuguese law well and speak Portuguese.

-Enlisting the help of a law firm with experience in dealing with D7 Visa applications is a good idea if you:
+Enlisting the help of a law firm with experience in dealing with D7 Visa, also referred to as the Portugal Retirement Visa applications, is a good idea if you:

 • Don’t have the time or patience to navigate past Portuguese bureaucracy and the country’s legal system